knmahajan/baxture-text-analysis/README.md

 List and briefly describe the main routes in your application.
 - `/`: Home route/Basis route
 - `/api/upload`: API Endpoint to upload a text file
+- `/api/initiate-task`: API Endpoint to initiate analysis based on the specified task for the specified fileId

 ## Usage